Graph convolutional network for predicting abnormal grain growth in Monte Carlo simulations of microstructural evolution: Introduction

+Computer vision is advantageous because microstructure is often experimentally characterized through images from optical or electron microscopy.
+However, there is evidence that the local grain boundary network structure influences grain growth in materials \cite{Bhattacharya2021,Conry2022}.
+Graph-based representations of microstructure therefore offer an attractive alternative to images.
+Conventional machine learning algorithms like convolutional neural networks require regularly structured inputs and therefore cannot efficiently process graphs with varying connectivity between nodes.
+To overcome this limitation, researchers developed graph convolutional networks, which have been applied to a wide range of applications including predicting molecular properties \cite{Gilmer2017}, modeling physical relations between entities \cite{Cranmer2019}, and more \cite{Bollacker1f2,Park2020,Strokach2020}.

-In the message passing framework, a graph contains a node feature matrix and an edge matrix.
-The node feature matrix is a matrix where each row gives the feature vector for the corresponding node in the graph.
-The edge matrix is a matrix where each row contains the index of the source and target node (consistent with the indexing in the node feature matrix) that are connected by the corresponding edge.
-Optionally, an edge feature matrix and graph feature vector may be associated with the graph and included during the message passing process, but these are omitted in the description for the sake of simplicity.
+Graph convolutional networks apply \emph{message passing} to process local neighborhoods in the graph structure.
+This is the graph equivalent of a convolution layer applying visual filters to neighborhoods of pixels in an image.
+As such, message passing preserves the benefits of convolutional neural networks, including reducing the number of learned parameters and capturing localized features in the graph.
+In the message passing framework, a graph contains a node feature matrix \(N\) and an edge matrix \(E\).
+Each row of the node feature matrix contains the feature vector for the corresponding node in the graph, \(N_{u}=\textbf{h}_u^0\).
+Each row of the edge matrix contains the indices of the source and target node connected by the corresponding edge, \(E_{k}=[u,v]\).
+An optional edge feature matrix and graph feature vector may also be included during the message-passing process, but these are omitted in this description to avoid introducing extra complexities.

-During each iteration \(i\) of message passing a hidden state, denoted \(\textbf{h}^i\), is associated with every node \(u\) on the graph.
-The initial hidden state, \(\textbf{h}^0\), is the node feature matrix.
+During each iteration \(i\) of message passing, a hidden state, denoted \(\textbf{h}^i\), is associated with every node \(u\) on the graph.
+The initial hidden state, \(\textbf{h}^0\), is the original node feature matrix.
 Then, for each next iteration of message passing, the hidden state is updated according to the following process.

-In this equation, \( v \in N(u) \) denotes all nodes \(v \) than are neighbors (connected by an edge) of node \(u\).
-MESSAGE and UPDATE can be any differentiable functions, such as neural networks.
-AGGREGATE can be any differentiable, permutation-invariant set function such as min, max, mean, sum, etc.
+In this equation, \( v \in N(u) \) denotes all nodes \(v \) that have directional edges to node \(u\).
+MESSAGE and UPDATE can be any differentiable functions, including neural networks.
+AGGREGATE can be any differentiable, permutation-invariant set function that produces an output with a fixed size such as min, max, mean, sum, etc.